cDaIryPOUV/ePat/README.md

 ### 3. Stop Gain
 Calculate the toxicity score defined by ePat in the range from the amino acid to be replaced by the stop codon to the original stop codon.

-For Stop Lost, the toxicity score is not calculated.
+For `Stop Lost`, the toxicity score is not calculated.

 ### 4. Start Lost
 Calculate the damage score defined by ePat in the range from the original start codon to the next methionine.